-The 4.9 mile West Rim Loop Trail at Georgia’s Cloudland Canyon State Park plunges through the canyon before looping the edge, grabbing incredible views and sweeping vistas throughout the hike.
+Hike the 4.9 mile West Rim Loop Trail for the best views from the Cloudland Canyon hiking trails, plunging through the canyon before looping the edge and grabbing incredible views throughout the hike.

-Cloudland Canyon offers outstanding views from its deep-chiseled, wide-span canyon rim and plummeting waterfalls within its depths.
-This hike, the Cloudland Canyon West Rim Loop Trail begins on the eastern rim of the canyon, plunging through the canyon before rising to loop the western canyon walls and hiking the most scenic and sweeping views in the park.
+Cloudland Canyon State Park offers outstanding views from its deep-chiseled, wide-span canyon rim and plummeting waterfalls within its depths.
+This hike offers the best views of all the Cloudland Canyon hiking trails on the West Rim Loop Trail.
+The hike trails from the east rim, plunges through the canyon and then climbs to loop the west canyon walls.
+The trail hikes the most scenic and sweeping views in the park.

-(Note: this hike hugs many sheer drop offs and steep elevations – and is not recommended for children or anyone that’s not sure-footed.)
+(Note: this hike hugs many sheer drop offs and steep elevations, as do many Cloudland Canyon hiking trails – and is not recommended for children or anyone that’s not sure-footed.)

-The hike begins at Cloudland Canyon’s East Rim trailhead (view maps and driving directions) and follows the park’s Waterfalls Trail for the first .25 mile before darting left.
+The hike begins at Cloudland Canyon’s East Rim trailhead (view maps and driving directions) and follows the Cloudland Canyon Waterfalls Trail for the first .25 mile before darting left.
 The trail dives deeper into the canyon, hiking southbound and following regularly-spaced yellow blazes.

 The trail crosses a wooden bridge spanning Sitton’s Gulch Creek at .35 mile before rapidly gaining elevation in a series of switchbacks.
 The hike begins to climb the west rim’s steep incline through a beautiful rhododendron, hemlock and moss-filled forest and scrambles over the rocky, boulder-strewn canyon floor as it gains elevation.
 The reddish-hued bark of hemlock trees contrasts the vibrant green of its delicate needles and the surrounding forest.